 Tokyo DisneySea’s official website describes Casbah Food Court as follows: “curry dishes served in these food stalls are very special because they are delivered from many parts of the kingdom using the flying carpet from the Disney film, Aladdin.
 Try out this exotic curry and feel like a hero from The Arabian Nights.”
 While we didn’t see any magic carpets delivering our food, it wouldn’t surprise us if they were somewhere backstage given the level of detail at Tokyo DisneySea.
 The restaurant does feel like it could be a set straight out of a live action version of Aladdin.

-There are four ordering stations (hence the “food court” name) under a sort-of open air bazaar loosely covered by various fabrics, with each serving something different.
-Think Cosmic Ray’s, except decidedly better in every possible way.
+There are four ordering stations (hence the “food court” name) under a sort-of open air bazaar loosely covered by various fabrics, with each having their own look, but serving the same things.

 The themed design is almost as impressive here as it is in Vulcania, but in totally different ways.
 Vulcania wows you by offering a dining location so improbable–inside of a mountain–that it’s sheer scope and scale as a whole are wow-inducing.
 There are plenty of great details, but they take a back seat to the staggering big picture.